 It’s also why we tend to eat more and less healthy when we’re in the midst of a good old-fashioned case of the grumps.
 The brain, already tired and overexerted is too occupied with other problems to be able to resist that fatty slice of pizza or luscious dark chocolate.

 What’s worse, eating large amounts of unhealthful food just leads to more bad moods.
-In a study conducted by Penn State earlier this year, researchers found that eating junk food made participants feel worse than they did before they’d indulged in the binge-eating session.
+In a study conducted by Penn State, researchers found that eating junk food made participants feel worse than they did before they’d indulged in the binge-eating session.

 And if you experience feeling anxious about binge eating and start losing sleep about your lack of self control, you can expect another negative mood the next morning because sleep deprivation, as it happens, can lead to some pretty bad tempers as well.